rmarting/gitops-monorepo-sample/e2e-test/README.md

-# End to End Regression Tests
+# GitOps Monorepo Sample - End to End Regression Tests

 This folder includes a set of Newman collections to test and verify the application deployed in each environment.